 Another reason I rarely choose to limit screen time is because JustaBXgirl limits herself.
 Don’t get me wrong, there are some days when she feels like being on her iPad or watching DVDS or television from the time she wakes up until it’s time to go to bed.
 Be honest, don’t you have times when all you want to do is stay in bed and binge on Netflix??
 I thought so.
 Normally though?
 Normally JustaBXgirl asks me to turn on the television less than three times a week.
 Normally, she wakes up and has some iPad time until I’m ready to start the day and will watch shows while she’s eating if nobody is sharing meal time with her.
 She might pick up the iPad at some point during the day but she might not depending on her mood that day.

 My opinion on screen time might be different if JustaBXgirl was a different child.
 I’ve set expectations and ground rules for screen time behavior whether we’re talking iPad, TV or DVDs.
 I also spend time getting to know what she’s doing.
 I pay attention to what she watches (which is why I almost fangirled at Blogger Bash when I saw some of her fave YouTube families).

 I think in moderation screen time can be a good thing.
 I also think it’s one of those topics that can reignite Mommy Wars.
 And I think that we all need to make decisions based on our littles and our families.
 Don’t just listen to my opinion though.
 Listen to what some other families are saying as well.
-Kids & Screens are just one of the topics that the Toy Association has included in their Genius of Play campaign.
+Kids & Screens are just one of the topics include in the Genius of Play campaign.
 Genius of Play reminds us that play is a very important part of learning.
 It also reminds us that play can happen in different forms.
 In that sense spending time on their screens is just one other form of play!